jdheyburn/jdheyburn.co.uk/content/blog/converting-to-the-church-of-nix/index.md

 - Prometheus monitoring service endpoints
 - TODO find more?

-Each of these I'l write about in more detail in future posts - which I'll link back here once they're done.
+Each of these I'll write about in more detail in future posts - which I'll link back here once they're done.

 You can explore the repo yourself in the meantime.